CodeItQuick/CodeItQuick.github.io/_drafts/2025-08-16-Pick-Your-Favourite-Agile.md

 You want to ship software, faster, and better
 ## What
 You recognize the general feedback loop:
 Build something -> give something to customer -> customer gives you feedback -> incorporate feedback -> Build something
+4 values, 12 principles

 # Scrum
 ## Why